soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/microsoft-365-compliance-center.md

 In this section, you'll find your Microsoft Compliance Score, which tells you at a glance how your organization is doing with respect to data protection and compliance.
 With a click, you can go to Compliance Manager, where you can review or edit your configurations and potentially improve your overall score.

-You'll also see widgets, such as one showing your organization's cloud app compliance, and another showing data about users with shared files, with links to [Cloud App Security](https://docs.microsoft.com/cloud-app-security/) or other tools where you can explore data.
+You'll see additional widgets, such as one showing your organization's cloud app compliance, and another showing data about users with shared files, with links to [Cloud App Security](https://docs.microsoft.com/cloud-app-security/) or other tools where you can explore data.

 ### Protect

 ![Protect section in the Microsoft 365 compliance center](media/m365-compliance-center-protect.png)

-In this section, you'll find widgets that provide you with high-level information about data loss prevention (DLP), third-party apps in use, shared files, shadow IT apps, and so on, with links to reports where you can learn more.
+In this section, you'll find widgets that provide you with high-level information about data loss prevention (DLP), third-party apps in use, shared files, shadow IT apps, and so on.
+Each widget has a link to a report where you can learn more.

 ### Respond

 ![Respond section in the Microsoft 365 compliance center](media/m365-compliance-center-respond.png)

 ### Navigation